prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

 >
 > Choose one of the following:
 > - **NI-VISA:** The industry standard from National Instruments.
 Download and install it from the [NI website](https://www.ni.com/en/support/downloads/drivers/download.ni-visa.html#575764).
-> - **PyVISA-py:** A backend written in pure Python that is installed automatically with PICA.
+> - **PyVISA-py:** A backend written in pure Python.
+Install it using `pip install pyvisa-py`.
 It can be used as a fallback but may have limitations compared to vendor-specific drivers like NI-VISA.
 >
-> **Before proceeding, verify your VISA installation.**
+> **Before proceeding, verify your VISA installation.** For more details and troubleshooting, refer to the "[Common Issues & Troubleshooting](#6-common-issues--troubleshooting)" section.

 ### 3.2 Getting Started